hit9/rux/docs/post.rst

 A post is separate into head and body by ``---``.

-Head include title (required) and title picture (optional), body is in markdown.
+Head includes title (required) and title picture (optional), body is in markdown.